MicrosoftDocs/architecture-center/docs/guide/technology-choices/messaging-content.md

 Create custom Event Grid topics if you want to send events from your application or an Azure service that isn't integrated with Event Grid.

-For example, to see the progress of an entire business transaction, you want the participating services to raise events as they are processing their individual business operations.
+For example, to see the progress of an entire business transaction, you want the participating services to raise events as they're processing their individual business operations.
 A web app shows those events.
 One way to accomplish this task is to create a custom topic and add a subscription with your web app registered through an HTTP WebHook.
 As business services send events to the custom topic, Event Grid pushes them to your web app.

 #### Filtered events